graphcommerce-org/graphcommerce/packages/magento-cart-checkout/README.md

 # Magento Cart Checkout

-The standard implementation of the checkout process
+The default implementation of the GraphCommerce checkoutprocess.

+- All Pages
+- Cart Page
+- Shipping Page
+- Payment Page
+- Success Page

 ```graphql
 fragment AllPagesFragment on Cart {